 Up to 12 credit hours may be approved toward the MBA degree if earned in a pre-approved dual degree program, a qualified exchange program, or Owen's Master of Science in Finance program.
 Otherwise, transfer credit is not permitted.
+(Exceptions to this limit are made only for exchange program partners who require visiting Owen students to take 15 credit hours.)

-Numerical Percent tages
+Numerical Percent ages

 Letter grade weight Core course Elective course

 SP-Superior pass 4.0 Maximum 25% Maximum 30%

 HP-High pass 3.5 40% 45%

 PA-Pass 3.0

 LP-Low pass 2.5 At least 35% At least 25%

 F-Fail 0.0